jdrouet27/ada-template-website_Dat4k/index.md

 What seemed very intuitive at first feels suddenly more complex… Initially, we were on good tracks to make this huge discovery.
 Indeed, for some genres, we found a monthly loop pattern.
 Then, we found some of these loops are exploited and maintained by the cinema industry e.g. horror movies in October.
 But we also found some others are not, they might be the consequence of traditional cycles e.g. holidays for family films.

+In the end, the results are pretty poor.
+This enabled us to realise that the release of films is more difficult to predict than expected.
+By trying to modify as many parameters as possible, we've never achieved any great accuracy.
+We should have concentrated more on the F1 scores.

+As a consolation, it's satisfying to see that films can't be predicted.
+As it indicates that this isn't a perfectly oiled machine for releasing the right films at the right time, with the sole aim of making money.